Fluffernuttersandwich/Smorgasbord/README.md

 ## Requirements & Hardware

 - Hardware capable of running vanilla 7DtD.
 If you can run the base game, you can run this list.
-- Some mods may reduce FPS by **15–30**.
-Descent Requires 16GB of System RAM.
-Better Biomes is an FPS Hog!
-- Avoid RWG maps larger than **10k** on weak hardware

 <img width="627" height="372" alt="image" src="https://github.com/user-attachments/assets/90bcfd0f-68b5-4236-8161-6f68cbeeab26" />